jlmoncay/jlmoncay/README.md

 ### Hi there 👋

-My name is Jorge and this is a ✨ _special_ ✨ repository because it shows all the projects I'm working on in my web development course
+My name is Jorge and this is a ✨ _special_ ✨ repository because it shows all the projects I'm working on in my web development course.

-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development.
-- 🤔 I’m looking for help with project ideas that will increase my skills and knowledge in web development
+- 🤔 I’m looking for help with project ideas that will increase my skills and knowledge in web development.

 <!--